Registration policies

 Non-credit registration

-If you are having trouble registering, please contact Enrollment Services.
+If you’re having trouble registering, contact Enrollment Services.

 Prerequisites

-Many credit classes require prerequisites.
-Prerequisites are conditions that must be met in order to gain access to a particular class.
-These conditions are usually completion of, or enrollment in other courses, specific placement test scores or departmental approval.
+Many credit classes have prerequisites, which are conditions that must be met to gain access to a particular class.
+These conditions are usually completion of (or enrollment in) other courses, placement test scores, or departmental approval.

 If a course has a prerequisite, it will be listed with the course description.
-If you believe that you meet the prerequisite and you are not being allowed to enroll, contact your advisor.
-If you don’t meet the prerequisites but wish to be considered, contact the department offering the class.
+If you believe that you meet the prerequisites and the system won’t let you register, contact your advisor.
+If you don’t meet the prerequisites but want to be considered, contact the department offering the class.

 Time conflicts

-You may not enroll in credit classes with overlapping meeting times.
-State reporting standards will not allow us to report any student who is registered in classes that overlap as it is viewed as fraudulent by the state.
+Students cannot enroll in credit classes with overlapping meeting times.
+State reporting standards do not allow us to report any student who is registered in classes that overlap as it is viewed as fraudulent by the state.